COVID-19 Advocacy

 COVID-19 Study – Impacts on MRTs and Patients

-CAMRT is conducting a survey with department managers across Canada to collect information on how the COVID 19 virus is affecting MRTs, departmental policy, departmental workload and most importantly patient care.
+CAMRT conducted a survey with department managers across Canada to collect information on how the COVID 19 virus is affecting MRTs, departmental policy, departmental workload and most importantly patient care.

-The data collected will be summarized and provided to managers and government agencies in a timely manner.
-CAMRT will use the information to conduct advocacy efforts to support the needs of medical imaging and radiation therapy services during and after the pandemic.
+The data collected was summarized and provided to managers and government agencies in a timely manner.
+CAMRT used the information to conduct advocacy efforts to support the needs of medical imaging and radiation therapy services during and after the pandemic.

 Survey #1 – Summary Report